rocky-linux/documentation/docs/books/nvchad/custom/lsp.md

 The combined use of the two plugins allows the required language servers to be downloaded and automatically configured by NvChad.

-!!! note "Mason's Default Path."

-    Since the installation of Neovim was done at the user level it will require manual intervention on the $PATH

 #### Downloading Language Servers

 To download the language server of choice, we open the interface of *Mason* from our editor with the command `:Mason`.
 Suppose we want to install the language server for *Markdown*.
 To do so, we type <kbd>2</kbd> to take us to the `LSP` section.
 Now we go down with the arrow key until we find the language server `marksman`.
 By pressing the space bar we can get some information about the server as you can see in the screenshot below.